2019–2021 Department of Homeland Security appointment disputes: Subsequent events and legal challenges

-On August 25, President Trump announced that he would nominate Wolf to be confirmed by the Senate as the permanent Secretary of Homeland Security.
+On August 25, 2020, President Trump announced that he would nominate Wolf to be confirmed by the Senate as the permanent Secretary of Homeland Security.
 The nomination was formally submitted to the Senate on September 10.
 The same day, FEMA Administrator Pete Gaynor, who was highest official in the proper Acting Secretary succession order, issued a memo designating the same order of succession that was intended to be established by McAleenan, in order to make Wolf the proper Acting Secretary.
 Wolf then issued a memo reaffirming his previous actions as Acting Secretary.
 However, on November 13, DHS admitted in a court ruling that Gaynor's memo had apparently been issued about an hour before the Senate nomination had been made, which may affect its legality.

-On September 11, 2020, federal judge Paula Xinis ruled that Wolf was likely unlawfully serving as acting secretary of the Department of Homeland Security.
+On September 11, federal judge Paula Xinis ruled that Wolf was likely unlawfully serving as acting secretary of the Department of Homeland Security.
 On that basis, the court issued an order barring the enforcement of rules Wolf had created.
 Likewise, on November 14, Judge Nicholas Garaufis of the U.S. District Court for the Eastern District of New York ruled that Wolf was not lawfully serving as Acting Secretary of Homeland Security due to the improper appointments of McAleenan and Wolf.
 In addition to finding the 2019 McAleenan memo ineffective, Garaufis ruled that the 2020 Gaynor memo was also ineffective because DHS had not fulfilled legal formalities about notifying Congress for Gaynor to serve as acting secretary.
 Nevertheless, Gaynor issued a duplicate memo on November 17, 2020.

 Other courts soon followed suit.
 On January 8, 2021, Judge James Donato of the U.S. District Court for the Northern District of California became the fifth judge to rule that Wolf was not lawfully acting as the Acting Secretary of Homeland Security.

+Meanwhile, Wolf's nomination to be the permanent Secretary of Homeland Security expired on January 3, 2021 at the end of the 116th United States Congress and was returned to the President under Senate Rule XXXI.
+President Trump then resubmitted Wolf's nomination later that day before withdrawing it on January 6, reportedly because of private statements Wolf had made during the January 6 United States Capitol attack.
+As a result of this withdrawal, Wolf was likely barred from continuing to serve as acting secretary by section 749 of the Omnibus Appropriations Act, 2009, which prohibits the use of any appropriations to pay an acting official if they have twice been nominated to be the permanent official and those nominations were withdrawn or returned to the President, and the Antideficiency Act, which prohibits government officials from serving without pay.

-Wolf resigned his post three days later, saying his action was "warranted by recent events, including the ongoing and meritless court rulings regarding the validity of my authority as acting secretary."
+Wolf resigned his post on January 11, saying his action was "warranted by recent events, including the ongoing and meritless court rulings regarding the validity of my authority as acting secretary."